iskren97/VS-Code-Extensions-Project/README.md

-# Team 3 - IDE Addonis Project
+# IDE Addonis Project

 ## Welcome to our React Project.

-### 1. We are Team 3, and we are pleased to present you our React - Addonis project.

-The application focus lays on the extensions for VS Code, which means users can post, download, rate their favorite extensions and more.
+The application focus lies on the extensions for VS Code, which means users can post, download, rate their favorite extensions, and more.

-In our application you can find all the information you need when it comes to extensions for VS Code.
+In our application, you can find all the information you need when it comes to extensions for VS Code.

 For the build we used **React JS**, **HTML** & **CSS**, and some external libraries such as **Material UI**.